YuhangSong/DEHRL/README.md

 where the dot is current position and crosses are resulted states of different subpolicies.

-* Note that for above PyBullet domains, we manually extract position information from observation, and use it to do diverse-driven.
+Note that for above PyBullet domains
+* We manually extract position information from observation, and use it to do diverse-driven.
 This is due to we leave extracting useful information from observation as a future work, and mainly focus on verifying our diverse-drive solution.
+* We remove the reward returned by the original enviriment so that the experiment is aimed to let DEHRL discover diverse subpolicies in an unsupervise manner.
+Of course extrinsic reward can be included, but the goal set out by current environment is too simply to show the effectiveness of diverse sub-policies.
+* Thus, the part of experiment is only to show our method scale well to continuous control tasks, futher investigation is a promising future work.

 Other available environments in PyBullet can be found [here](https://github.com/bulletphysics/bullet3/blob/master/examples/pybullet/gym/pybullet_envs/__init__.py).